Variable Recurring Payments – A Direct Debit Alternative?

 When you set up Direct Debits, your information is stored by the vendor.
 If a data breach occurs, your information is at risk.
 VRP payments are secured through customer authentication.
 This robust approach to security makes you less likely to fall victim to fraud.

-VRPs are Flexible
+VRPs are flexible

 When you cancel a Direct Debit, your bank sends an instruction to the vendor.
 They have three working days to cancel.
 VRPs work differently.
 You manage your VRP setup yourself, placing you in full control of payments.